 For such a recent development, it looks like we might not be waiting too long for a chance to try it out.
 The Temple researchers have already leased the patent to Save the World Inc. The people at Save the World are working on development, with plans to mass-test the part in conjunction with a Pennsylvania-based trucking company.
 They're expecting a fuel-efficiency increase of up to 12 percent, which could have the added benefit of lowering the prices of all the stuff those trucks carry to a store near you [source: ScienceDaily].

-For lots more information on electrorheology, fuel efficiency, car engines and related topics, look over the links on the next page.
+For lots more information on electrorheology, fuel efficiency, car engines and related topics, look over the links below.